-What exactly is a Registered Dietitian Nutritionist?
+What is a Registered Dietitian Nutritionist?

 All dietitians are nutritionists; however, not all nutritionists are dietitians.

-A certified nutrition specialist (CNS) is another popular credential that you may see individuals have behind their name.
-Certified nutrition specialists are typically health professionals that started out in another area within the medical field such as a physician or an advanced practice nurse.
+A certified nutrition specialist (CNS) is another popular credential that you may see individuals have behind their names.
+Certified nutrition specialists are typically health professionals that started in another area within the medical field such as a physician or an advanced practice nurse.
 A master’s or doctoral degree is needed by those who wish to pursue this certification.
 Registered dietitians with a graduate degree may choose to obtain this credential as well, but it is not necessary for practice.

 *In certain countries the term “nutritionist” is credible and used for those performing the same roles as a Registered Dietitian.
 It is always helpful to look into the governing body of food and nutrition in your country to determine the proper path of study!

-Why go for the RD license?
+Why attain the RD license?

 Typical coursework includes: